 Due to a system-wide technology update, we are experiencing extremely high call volume.
 We appreciate your patience with our operators during this time.
 Thank you for choosing Fox Chase Cancer Center.

 Karen Williams: Beating Tongue Cancer With A Smile

 "I really feel like the people at Fox Chase who took care of me are like my family."

-Karen Williams is thankful to have her voice, and with it she tells everyone who will listen: "If you notice any kind of change on your tongue or in your mouth… especially if you are a smoker… get it checked out as quickly as possible."
-Karen is adamant about her advice, because she is proof that addressing a problem quickly can result in a fabulous outcome.
+I am thankful to have my voice, and with it I tell everyone who will listen: If you notice any kind of change on your tongue or in your mouth… especially if you are a smoker… get it checked out as quickly as possible.
+I am adamant about my advice, because I am proof that addressing a problem quickly can result in a fabulous outcome.

-Karen met with head and neck surgeon John A. Ridge, MD, PhD, FACS, on Sept 10, 2002.
-"From the moment I met Dr. Ridge I knew I would survive," she recalled.
-"Maybe it was because of his mannerisms, maybe it was because of his impressive schooling and his tremendous amount of knowledge . . . or maybe it was because he is so darn tall . . . but whatever it was, Dr. Ridge made me feel confident and secure about my outcome."
+I met with head and neck surgeon Dr. John A. Ridge, on Sept 10, 2002.
+From the moment I met Dr. Ridge I knew I would survive.
+Maybe it was because of his mannerisms, maybe it was because of his impressive schooling and his tremendous amount of knowledge . . . or maybe it was because he is so darn tall . . . but whatever it was, Dr. Ridge made me feel confident and secure about my outcome.

-On October 17, 2002, the day of her surgery, Dr. Ridge personally took Karen to the operating room in a wheelchair to introduce her to the team of professionals that would spend the next twelve hours removing the cancer and rebuilding her mouth with arteries and tissue from her left wrist.
-"I remember 19 or so doctors, nurses and support folks prepping for me.
+On October 17, 2002, the day of my surgery, Dr. Ridge personally took me to the operating room in a wheelchair to introduce me to the team of professionals that would spend the next twelve hours removing the cancer and rebuilding my mouth with arteries and tissue from my left wrist.
+I remember 19 or so doctors, nurses and support folks prepping for me.
 They all stopped what they were doing and gave me a big team cheer.
-It made me feel great that they were all on my side," said Karen.
+It made me feel great that they were all on my side.